 BSc (Honours) Medicine Course Details

-BSc (Hons) Medicine (3 years) at St Andrews leading to MB ChB (3 years) at Partner Medical School (Aberdeen, Dundee, Edinburgh, Glasgow, Manchester or Barts)
+BSc (Hons) Medicine (3 years) at St Andrews leading to MB ChB/MBBS (3 years) at Partner Medical School (Aberdeen, Dundee, Edinburgh, Glasgow, Manchester or Barts)

 All students studying Medicine at St Andrews, whether they are on the A100 pathway or the A990 pathway, will follow exactly the same programme at St Andrews.
 For those on the A100, the course is designed to prepare you, ultimately, for progression to the NHS two year Foundation Programme in the United Kingdom.
 The medical course has a long established reputation as providing an excellent scientific basis for clinical training and includes the opportunity to observe human structure directly by dissection of the entire body.
 Clinical training begins the day students enter the School of Medicine at St Andrews.
 Clinical knowledge, skills and professional behaviours, including all aspects of patient safety, are key components of our curriculum.